thejaminator/prompt_reward_rl/documentation/main_page.md

 # Aligning Language Models by putting the reward in the prompt
-We investigate "Upside-Down" reinforcement learning models by fine-tuning a language model on purely textual data with rewards in the text.
+We investigate ["Upside-Down"](https://arxiv.org/abs/1912.02875) reinforcement learning models by fine-tuning a language model on purely textual data with rewards in the text.
 We utilize human feedback data from [Anthropic](https://github.com/anthropics/hh-rlhf) to train a reward model.
 Next, we put that reward as text in the prompt.
 Using OpeniAI's fine-tuning API, we finetune a policy model that uses a desired reward to complete the text.
 Like [Decision Transformers](https://arxiv.org/abs/2106.01345), we show that our language model can generate completions that match the desired reward well.

 Note: This is still a work in progress.
 We aim to provide a vertical slice of results in this repo.
+Results may change as we experiment with larger models.
 ## Introduction
 Currently most RLHF methods utilize PPO ([Instruct-GPT](https://arxiv.org/abs/2203.02155), [Anthropic](https://arxiv.org/abs/2204.05862)) to train a policy model.
 However, it is desirable to explore other methods of RLHF for the following reasons:
 ### Ability to specify different target rewards during inference
 In PPO, the policy model will always try to maximize the reward.
-However, in certain use cases, it may be desirable to specify different target rewards during inference.
+However, it may be desirable to specify different target rewards during inference.
 In [Anthropic's assistant model](https://arxiv.org/abs/2204.05862), the reward is a mix of helpfulness and harmlessness.
 In reality these two metrics can cause conflict.
 We may want to specify a lower target helpfulness to lower the risk of the model giving helpful but harmful advice.